 Once we have withdrawn you you will be sent an email confirming your status and advising you of any refund.

 Q. How do I get to Te Anau?

 A. Te Anau is reached by road on highway 94 from Mossburn.
 Details of bus connections and driving times can be found in the Te Anau section of runner's info.
 Trips and Tramps are also offering Kepler Challenge transfers from Queenstown and Invercargill.
 For more info read the "Getting Here" page.

 Q. What transport options are there from Queenstown, Invercargill, Dunedin?

 A. There are bus links from all major towns to Te Anau.
-While there is no scheduled service by air, this may change in the coming months as Te Anau Airport becomes operational to domestic flights - but don't hold your breath!
+There is no scheduled service by air to Te Anau Airport.

 Q. What is the compulsory gear?